Speechall/speechall-python-sdk/docs/SpeechToTextApi.md

 # satisfies your auth use case.

 # Configure Bearer authorization (API Key): bearerAuth
-configuration = openapi_client.Configuration(
+configuration = speechall.Configuration(
     access_token = os.environ["BEARER_TOKEN"]
 )

 # Enter a context with an instance of the API client
-with openapi_client.ApiClient(configuration) as api_client:
+with speechall.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = openapi_client.SpeechToTextApi(api_client)
+    api_instance = speechall.SpeechToTextApi(api_client)
-    model = openapi_client.TranscriptionModelIdentifier() # TranscriptionModelIdentifier | The identifier of the speech-to-text model to use for the transcription, in the format `provider.model`.
+    model = speechall.TranscriptionModelIdentifier() # TranscriptionModelIdentifier | The identifier of the speech-to-text model to use for the transcription, in the format `provider.model`.
 See the `/speech-to-text-models` endpoint for available models. body = None # bytearray | The audio file to transcribe.
 Send the raw audio data as the request body.
 Supported formats typically include WAV, MP3, FLAC, Ogg, M4A, etc., depending on the chosen model/provider.
-Check provider documentation for specific limits on file size and duration. language = openapi_client.TranscriptLanguageCode() # TranscriptLanguageCode | The language of the audio file in ISO 639-1 format (e.g., `en`, `es`, `fr`).
+Check provider documentation for specific limits on file size and duration. language = speechall.TranscriptLanguageCode() # TranscriptLanguageCode | The language of the audio file in ISO 639-1 format (e.g., `en`, `es`, `fr`).
 Specify `auto` for automatic language detection (if supported by the model).
 Defaults to `en` if not provided.
-Providing the correct language improves accuracy and latency. (optional) output_format = openapi_client.TranscriptOutputFormat() # TranscriptOutputFormat | The desired format for the transcription output.
+Providing the correct language improves accuracy and latency. (optional) output_format = speechall.TranscriptOutputFormat() # TranscriptOutputFormat | The desired format for the transcription output.
 Can be plain text, JSON objects (simple or detailed), or subtitle formats (SRT, VTT).
 Defaults to `text`. (optional) ruleset_id = 'ruleset_id_example' # str | The unique identifier (UUID) of a pre-defined replacement ruleset to apply to the final transcription text.
 Create rulesets using the `/replacement-rulesets` endpoint. (optional) punctuation = True # bool | Enable automatic punctuation (commas, periods, question marks) in the transcription.
 Support varies by model/provider (e.g., Deepgram, AssemblyAI).
 Defaults to `true`. (optional) (default to True) timestamp_granularity = 'segment' # str | Specifies the level of detail for timestamps in the response (if `output_format` is `json` or `verbose_json`). `segment` provides timestamps for larger chunks of speech, while `word` provides timestamps for individual words (may increase latency).
 Defaults to `segment`. (optional) (default to 'segment')